 On the other hand, fruit trees are trimmed every winter to encourage more fruits to grow.

-● Once a tree starts maturing, the objectives of pruning are to maintain the health, shape and form of the trees.
-Mature trees should be trimmed once in every 3 to 5 years.
+- Once a tree starts maturing, the objectives of pruning are to maintain the health, shape and form of the trees.
+Mature trees should be trimmed once every 3 to 5 years.

-A good rule of thumb for trimming trees is to undertake the job only when it’s necessary.
-Also, never trim more than 25% of the growth in a single trimming.
+A good rule of thumb for trimming trees is to undertake the job only when necessary.
+Also, never cut more than 25% of the growth in a single trimming.

 Do pruning dead branches help a tree?

 Pruning dead branches is a great way to ensure the health of your tree and make the surroundings safe.
 How does it exactly help a tree?